mlwin-de/BenchEmbedd/README.md

-Note: If problems with HOBBIT occur you can check here: https://hobbit-project.github.io/quick_guide.html and this video: https://www.youtube.com/watch?v=ktAtwU55M6s You dont need a running Hobbit instance to run this code!
+Note: If problems with HOBBIT occur you can check here: https://hobbit-project.github.io/quick_guide.html and this video: https://www.youtube.com/watch?v=ktAtwU55M6s

+You dont need a running Hobbit instance to run this code!

-## The BenchEmbed Benchmark for Link Prediction
+## The MLWin Benchmark for Link Prediction

-The provided Benchmark is a link prediction benchmark that you can run locally from pure java code, locally using docker containers and eventually online using the HOBBIT plattform.
+The provided benchmark is a link prediction benchmark that you can run locally from pure java code, locally using docker containers and eventually online using the HOBBIT plattform.
 The benchmarks consist of a benchmark controller, a data generator, a task generator, an evaluation storage and an evaluation module.
 All those program parts can be encapsulated in distinct docker images.
 You can test them locally from pure code or as docker images.
 Additionally, the benchmark components are also uploaded on the HOBBIT server, s.t. you can use them for fair online benchmarking of the available link prediction systems.

 The benchmark computes the following Metrics on WN18rr:
 #### Metrics